 Please remember that accessibility is about you doing what you reasonably can to offer a quality experience to all visitors, whatever their needs.
 It therefore relates to mothers with buggies, people with allergies, those with visual or hearing impairment, just as much as those with mobility needs.
-Use your answer to illustrate what you have done to prevent barriers to your business.
+Use your answer to illustrate what you have done to be as accessible and inclusive as you reasonably can!

 The TSE area covers Berkshire, Buckinghamshire, Oxfordshire, Hampshire, Surrey, the Isle of Wight, Sussex or Kent.
-If your business is located in another area, details of others schemes can be found on the Visit England Awards website.
+To enter your business must offer visitor experiences, events etc in the Tourism South East area.
+If your experience or business is located in another area, details of others schemes can be found on the Visit England Awards website.

 You certainly can, but please don’t sit back and expect the business to flow in.
 Winning an award gives you a great ‘tool’ and media story, and if used effectively in your own PR, social media and marketing, you should certainly expect to win new business.
 We’ll do all we can to help and suggest some of the tools you may consider using.

 Yes – absolutely!
 Theatres are very welcome to enter any relevant categories that are relevant to them such as Access & Inclusivity, Ethical, Responsible & Sustainable Tourism, International, Customer Service etc; please note that theatres are only eligible to enter the Attractions categories if they provide a tour, museum or exhibition element.